atarbusra/SQL-Projects/README.md

 ## Installation

-To run this project locally, you will need:
+To run this project locally, you will need PostgreSQL.
-- PostgreSQL